 DAMPWOOD TERMITE LIFE STAGES

 Although swarming may occur throughout the year, dampwood termites most often swarm during the summer.
-Colonies of dampwood termites consist of three primary casts: the reproductives (king, queen, and unmated winged forms called alates), soldiers and false workers.
+Colonies of dampwood termites consist of three primary castes: the reproductives (king, queen, and unmated winged forms called alates), soldiers, and false workers.

 Upon landing and pairing, the reproductives evacuate a chamber in the wood.
 The opening is then closed and cemented with liquid feces.
 The king and queen mate within two weeks and 14-18 days later, small bean-shaped eggs are laid.
 The queen lays 6-22 eggs with a second batch laid the following spring.
 Colonies are generally small, numbering only 50-60 individuals from a single colony.

 Although they are not known to bite humans, dampwood termites and other termite species cause a collective $5 billion in property damage each year.
 Entirely wood-dwelling, requiring zero contact with soil, dampwood termites do not create shelter tubes like subterranean termites.
 Instead, these termites infest wood with high moisture content and eat across the grain of wood, leaving wood looking smooth and clean.

 Because of their moisture requirements, infestations of dampwood termites are associated with sources of free water.
 These include wood-to-soil contact, wood exposed to roof or plumbing leaks, wooden siding and shrubs exposed to rainfall or sprinkler irrigation, and wet firewood or wooden furniture brought into the home.
 Once established, dampwood termite activity expands into sound wood and relatively dry wood.
 They prefer to work upwards, infesting homes from the foundation to the roof rafters.

 DAMPWOD TERMITE EXTERMINATION AND CONTROL